Tag Archives: creepy bugs

 “You know, that oogy-feeling,” she explained, matter-of-fact, as the duck again launched and plunged.
 “Like worms in your hair.”

-Sometimes Kev would pretend he held an egg full of worms and crack it over Becca’s head, his fingertips wriggling over her scalp and down her back.
+Sometimes I would pretend to hold an egg full of worms and crack it over Becca’s head, my fingertips wriggling over her scalp and down her back.
 Becca would squirm and squeal, “Again!
 Again!”

 She set the sudsy duck on the edge of the tub, sat up, peered over the side, and scanned the floor near the toilet.
 “Can I read my book?”